COVID-19: South Africa’s lockdown and Intergate Emigration’s way forward

 Intergate Emigration has had to close our South African offices during the lockdown period, but our aim is to offer clients full operational continuity and service delivery.
 Our team will remain available by email, and our administrators are equipped to stay connected from home.

 If you are interested in immigration to Australia, you can still contact us.
 We’ll proceed with the parts of the process that we can, considering Australia’s travel restrictions.
 Our advisers will be able to discuss with you what’s possible and what’s not.
-As a starting point, please book a free initial assessment.
+As a starting point, please book a consultation call.